phreeza/manuscript_axon_potentials/doc/manuscript.md

 almost vanishes in the middle of NL.
 This is the same behaviour as shown for the generic axon bundle in the previous section.

-It is interesting to note that a similar reversal of polarity in NL has been reported for chicken [@Schwarz1992Can], as well as in the mammalian analog to NL, the medial superior olive [@Laughlin2010Oscillatory].
-The phase reversal in this case has been modeled based on the assumption that the postsynaptic NL and MSO dendrites with their bipolar morphology have a dipolar EFP response [@Laughlin2010Oscillatory; @Goldwyn2014Model].
-However, in the owl this dipolar morphology is largely absent [@carr90], making dendritic sources unlikely.

 ![Data from the barn owl shows the expected behaviour predicted by the model.
 (**A**,**B**) shows data from the barn owls nucleus laminaris in response to an